JStateson/MilkywaySeparation/README.md

 https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases/tag/1.0

-Run the program and get the opcncl.lib file which can be found here C:\Program Files (x86)\OCL_SDK_Light\lib\x86_64>
+Run the program and get the opencl.lib file which can be found here C:\Program Files (x86)\OCL_SDK_Light\lib\x86_64>

 Using ftp or a USB flash to copy that file to your build directory